 In fact, eggs contain a small amount of almost every nutrient that you need.
-One large egg (50 grams) packs over 6 grams of protein, in addition to iron, calcium, choline, and vitamins A, B6, B12, and D, among other nutrients (36).
+One large egg (50 g) packs over

-Grapes are high in fiber, potassium, and vitamin B6, while brie is rich in protein, fat, and vitamins A and B12.
-Eating them together provides a good balance of carbs, proteins, and fats that can help you feel energized and full (52, 53).
+Grapes are high in fiber, potassium, and vitamin B6.
+Brie is rich in protein, fat, and vitamins A and B12.
+Eating them together provides a good balance of carbs, proteins, and fats that can help you feel energized and full.

 Roasted pumpkin seeds are a portable and shelf-stable snack that you can keep at your desk.